Beer-Lambert Law Calculator & Guide

 The Beer-Lambert Law finds applications across numerous scientific disciplines:

-• Pharmaceutical analysis: Determining drug concentrations in formulations
+• Pharmaceutical analysis: Determining drug concentrations

-• Environmental monitoring: Measuring pollutant levels in water
+• Environmental monitoring: Measuring pollutant levels

 Real-World Example: Measuring Protein Concentration